InnovativeDigitalMarketingSolutions/BMAD/bmad/resources/templates/ai/prompt-template.md

-# AI Prompt Template
+# Prompt Template

-## Context
+**Context:**
-- Describe the context of the prompt (e.g. support, sales, etc.)
+Describe the context of the prompt (e.g. support, sales, etc.)

-## Instruction
-- Provide a clear instruction to the model

-## Input
-- ...
+**Prompt:**
+You are a helpful AI assistant.
+Answer the question as clearly as possible.

+**Input:**
+What is the difference between supervised and unsupervised learning?

+**Output:**
+Supervised learning uses labeled data, unsupervised learning does not.